-Negative space is not an empty space; it is the audible silence of the visual world.
+Negative space is not space; it is the audible silence of the visual world.
 A famous German designer, Jan Tschichold, said:

 Whitespace is to be regarded as an active element, not a passive background

-It is assumed as a vacuum, but, in fact, it is more like the air that enables the entire design layout to breathe.
+It is assumed as a vacuum, but it is more like the air that enables the entire design layout to breathe.
 You can add a new life to your logos if you play with these blank spaces creatively.